wjdenny/wjdenny.github.io/content/Linguistic minority students are disadvantaged compared to linguistic majority students due to their fluency with an effective form of cultural capital.md

 ---
 tags:
   - statement
-  - topic/dei
+  - dei
-  - topic/tesol
+  - teaching/tesol
-  - topic/higher-ed
+  - teaching/higher-education
 ---

 Linguistic minority students are disadvantaged compared to linguistic majority students due to their fluency with an effective form of cultural capital ([[@2010kanno_immigrant|Kanno & Varghese, 2010]]).